mashiike/shimesaba/README.md

 shimesaba is a tool for tracking SLO/ErrorBudget using Mackerel as an SLI measurement service.

-1. Get and aggregate Mackerel (host/service) metrics within the calculated period.
-2. Calculate the SLI from the metric obtained in step 1 and determine if it is an SLO violation in the rolling window.
-3. Calculate the time (minutes) of SLO violation within the time frame of the rolling window and calculate the error budget.
+- shimesaba evaluates window-based SLOs with monitoring data on Mackerel.
-4. Post the calculated error budget, failure time for SLO violation, etc. as Mackerel service metric.
+- Post the calculated values (error budget, failure time for SLO violation, uptime etc) by evaluating SLOs . as Mackerel service metric.

 ## Install